DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 ‘linguistic prosthesis’, potentially impacting the written expression of our thoughts.[^16]

+[IMG16]
-[IMG16] [Caption: An excerpt of autocompletion retrievals why typing 'Switzerland' (right to the coma are Google’s autosuggestions for the expression to the left]
+("Fig. 5.
+An excerpt of autocompletion retrievals why typing 'Switzerland' (to the right of the comma are Google’s autosuggestions for the expression on the left).")

 Just as Rover, the big white balloon, prevents the Prisoner from leaving the village, algorithms may prevent a user’s potential search queries